canonical/chiselled-python/python3.11/README.md

 images are smaller in size, hence less prone to vulnerabilities.
 Know more about chisel [here](https://github.com/canonical/chisel).

-We currently have Chiselled Python3.11 only on noble.
+We currently have Chiselled Python3.11 only on jammy.
 See [rockcraft.yaml](./rockcraft.yaml).

 ### Building the image(s)